Token Based Authentication

 Abp.TenantId is Id of the default tenant.
 This is not required for single tenant applications or if you want to work with host users):

-accessToken field will be used to authorize for the API.
+In the returning response, accessToken will be used to authorize for the API.

 After authenticate and get the access token, we can use it to call any authorized actions.
 All services are available to be used remotely.
 For example, we can use the User service to get a list of users:

-We sent a GET request to http://localhost:22742/api/services/app/User/GetUsers and added Authorization to the header as "Bearer <accessToken>".
-And the result is a JSON that contains the list of users.
+We sent a GET request to http://localhost:62114/api/services/app/User/GetUsers and added Authorization to the header as "Bearer <accessToken>".
+Returning JSON contains the list of users.